starkinfra/sdk-python/README.md

     print(holder)
 ```

-### Delete an issuing holder
+### Delete an Issuing Holder

-To cancel a single issuing holder by its id, run:
+To cancel a single Issuing Holder by its id, run:

 ```python
 import starkinfra